meneguinha/Jumpcutter-zoom-GUI/README.md

 # Jumpcutter Tkinter GUI

 Carykh's jumpcutter but with a homemade tkinter interface.

-Automatically edits videos.
+Adjust the speeds of the sounded and silent parts of the video without manual editing.
 Original explanation by carykh [here](https://www.youtube.com/watch?v=DQ8orIurGxw).

 ### Some heads-up: